 Using a DD-WRT or Tomato-upgraded FlashRouter means setting up your VPN will be a simple experience.
 A FlashRouter is preconfigured with internal, router-based, VPN client connection options and settings, which allow you to utilize the VPN subscription you’ve set up with an external VPN provider to be used our favorite devices at the same time.
 With a FlashRouter, your SmartTV, Roku, iPad, iPhone and Laptop can all use a VPN service provider simultaneously instead of configuring them one by one.

 Additionally, by “flashing” our routers, we save you the trouble of attempting to install the DD-WRT or Tomato firmware.
 Attempting to do so on your own can lead to “bricking”, which effectively ruins your router.

 Using a router with the DD-WRT or Tomato firmware pre-installed allows you to easily enjoy the many advantages offered by these open sourced firmwares, such as advanced QoS (or Quality of Service), which allows you to allocate bandwidth to any of your network connections in whatever manner you please.
 Another feature is adjustable antenna power to broaden your wireless spectrum, and you can configure your router as a Wi-Fi hotspot for your business, or if you’re just a generous neighbor.

 Most of all though, a FlashRouter will help ensure that your access to quality programming around the globe isn’t hindered by wherever you happen to be at the moment.
 Whether you’re out of the UK temporarily or permanently, we can keep you in touch with your favorite iTV shows.

-Check out some of our favorite DD-WRT and Tomato routers of 2016, and if you don’t find something you like there, move along to our Router Finder, which allows you to tell us exactly what you’re looking for and how much you’re hoping to spend.
+Check out some of our favorite routers, and if you don’t find something you like there, move along to our Router Finder, which allows you to tell us exactly what you’re looking for and how much you’re hoping to spend.